Antanas Kavaliauskas

-Antanas Kavaliauskas (born September 19, 1984) is a Lithuanian professional basketball coach and former player.
+Antanas Kavaliauskas (born September 19, 1984) is a Lithuanian basketball coach and former player.
 He serves as the director of player development for the Wake Forest Demon Deacons of the Atlantic Coast Conference (ACC).
 He played college basketball at Texas A&M University.

 Early years

 Antanas Kavaliauskas was born in Vilnius to Birutė Kavaliauskienė.
 After his parents divorced when he was eleven, Kavaliauskas lived with his mother, grandmother, and younger sister Eglė in a small apartment in Vilnius.
 His mother is a former volleyball player who spent years working as a hairdresser before supporting her family with a job as a security guard.
 When Lithuania declared its independence from the Soviet Union in 1991, Birutė Kavaliauskienė sent her son away for several weeks to protect him from the Soviet troops who were occupying the city.
 Once the situation became safer, Antanas returned home, but remembers seeing Soviet troops for several more months before they finally left the country.